derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/08/2026 16:55:17 : 3 Database Admins walked into a NoSQL bar.
+12/08/2026 16:54:22 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a parrot that says "Squawk!
-Pieces of nine!
-Pieces of nine!"?
-A parrot-ey error.
+What does 'Emacs' stand for?
+'Exclusively used by middle aged computer scientists.'
 <!-- replace-with-joke ends -->